 - Find out as much as you can beforehand.
 Does your chosen campsite have rules on tent size, for example?

 - Check your tent before you travel.
-Even if it’s brand new, you should always check your tent to see if everything is there – poles, pegs etc.
+Even if it’s brand new, you should always check your tent to see if everything is there - poles, pegs etc. This also gives you the opportunity to find the best way to pitch it so, when you arrive at the campsite, you look like a seasoned camper!

 What are the best tents for first-time campers?